This tutorial will help you integrate Flexmonster with the React Native framework. It is based on the React Native: Getting Started guide.

 cd my-app

-npm install react-native-flexmonster --save
+npm install react-native-flexmonster --save-exact

 into App.js